Darrin MacLeod

-Darrin MacLeod (born March 4, 1994) is a retired Canadian professional soccer player who is currently the goalkeeping coach for Sporting Kansas City II of the USL Championship.
+Darrin MacLeod (born March 4, 1994) is a retired Canadian professional soccer player who is currently the goalkeeping coach for Sporting Kansas City II of MLS Next Pro.

 Career

 Youth

-MacLeod played for Kitchener Minor Soccer from 2003 to 2006 before moving to Oakville Soccer Club (OSC) playing for the 1994 Raiders A for 5 years, MacLeod and the Oakville Raiders would win the Ontario Cup in 2007 and 2009.
+MacLeod played for Kitchener Minor Soccer from 2003 to 2006 before moving to Oakville Soccer Club playing for the 1994 Raiders A for 5 years, MacLeod and the Oakville Raiders would win the Ontario Cup in 2007 and 2009.
 MacLeod was awarded OSC (Oakville Soccer Club) Male Youth Athlete of the year for 2009.

-MacLeod has previously trained with Newcastle United on multiple occasions as well as Sporting Lisbon, Portugal.
+MacLeod has previously trained with Newcastle United on multiple occasions as well as Sporting of Portugal.